cesc1989/backend-handbook/manuscript/02-dependencies/08-nginx.md

 apt-get -y install nginx
 ```

+To save the file press `CTRL + O` and then to exit press `CTRL + X`.

-run the script to install it
+Finally, run the script to install it:

 ```bash
 $ sudo bash install_nginx.sh